At the moment we’re seeing the two excellent welcome bonuses on two American Express small business cards:

 - A Global Entry fee credit

-- Gold elite status in both Hilton HHonors, Starwood Preferred Guest, and, by matching with SPG, Marriott Rewards.
+- Gold elite status in both Hilton HHonors, and Marriott Bonvoy

 - The ability to pool all your Amex Membership Rewards points and receive a 35% refund when using the Pay with Points option on your selected carrier

-Verdict: It all depends what airline you usually travel with, but all things considered the Amex Business Platinum Card offers far superior perks.
-Between the $200 annual airline credit, SkyClub access, Centurion Lounge access, and the ability to get more value out of all your Amex points, this card has superior perks.
+Verdict: It all depends on what airline you usually travel with, but all things considered the Amex Business Platinum Card offers far superior perks.
+Between the $200 annual airline credit, lounge access, and the ability to get more value out of all your Amex points, this card has superior perks.

 The offers on both the Amex Business Platinum Card and Amex Delta Platinum Business Card are extremely compelling.

-In general I think the Amex Business Platinum Card offer is more compelling all around for the average person.
-Ideally you can spend $25,000 on the card within three months and earn 100,000 Membership Rewards points, but even if you can’t, this could still be the best option.
-The main benefit of the card is that it increases the value of all the Membership Rewards points you earn, getting you up to two cents per point of value.
+In general, I think the Amex Business Platinum Card offer is more compelling all around for the average person.
+Ideally, you can spend $15,000 on the card within three months and earn 85,000 Membership Rewards points, but even if you can’t, this could still be the best option.
+The main benefit of the card is that it increases the value of all the Membership Rewards points you earn.

 Are you planning on picking up one of these cards, and if so, which one?

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: Delta SkyMiles® Platinum Business American Express Card (Rates & Fees), and The Business Platinum® Card from American Express (Rates & Fees).